aamzhas/aamzhas.github.io/_pages/about.md

   - /about.html
 ---

-I am a 3rd year PhD Student in the [Human-Centered Autonomy Lab](https://publish.illinois.edu/humancenteredautonomy/) majoring in [Electrical and Computer Engineering](https://ece.illinois.edu) at the [University of Illinois at Urbana-Champaign](https://illinois.edu) advised by [Prof. Katherine Driggs-Campbell](https://krdc.web.illinois.edu).
+I am a 4th year PhD Student in the [Human-Centered Autonomy Lab](https://publish.illinois.edu/humancenteredautonomy/) majoring in [Electrical and Computer Engineering](https://ece.illinois.edu) at the [University of Illinois Urbana-Champaign](https://illinois.edu) advised by [Prof. Katherine Driggs-Campbell](https://krdc.web.illinois.edu).

 ---